Boemska/h54s/README.md

 ### getApplicationLogs()

-Array of log strings that kept by the Adapter.
-A 'log string' is added to this array by the adapter whenever the SAS macro variable of &logmessage. has been set, and therefore passed to the front end application log.
+Array of log objects that is kept by the Adapter.
+A log object with `message`, `time`, and `sasProgram` properties is added to this array by the adapter whenever the SAS macro variable of &logmessage. has been set, and therefore passed to the front end application log.
 ```js
 var appLogs = adapter.getApplicationLogs();
 ```

-`appLogs[i]` is a string, either returned from server, or added by the adapter
+`appLogs[i].message` is a string, either returned from server, or added by the adapter

 ### getDebugData()